openhab/org.openhab.binding.zwave/doc/inovelli/lzw31sn_0_0.md

 ### Parameter 14: LED Indicator Intensity

 LED Indicator Intensity
-This will set the intensity of the LED bar (ie: how bright it is) in 10% increments.
+<p&gtThis will set the intensity of the LED bar (ie: how bright it is) in 10% increments.</p&gt
 Values in the range 0 to 10 may be set.

 The manufacturer defined default value is ```5```.